Gladstone Park: Our Quirky Past

 The upper right section of the map “Indian Trails and Villages of Chicago (1804)” by Albert F. Scharf, 1900.
 The best digitized copy of this public domain map was found online in the local history collection of the Wilmette (IL) Public Library which cautioned of potential negative stereotypes.
 The old Indian trail identified as Elston Road (now N. Elston Avenue) is shown slanting northwest from Ft.
 Dearborn (Chicago) into an unlabeled Gladstone Park just east of where Norwood Park is outlined on the map.
 N. Milwaukee, another old Indian trail, is neither named nor charted in the path it takes today, merging with N. Elston midway through the Gladstone Park neighborhood.

-The old Indian trails were given so little heed that when permanent (white) settlers began moving to the area in earnest in the 1830s, they didn’t make plans for how they would integrate them into their European notions about growth.
+The old Indian trails were given so little heed that when permanent (white) settlers began moving to the area in earnest in the 1830s, they didn’t make plans for how they might fit in with their European notions about growth.
 As the the commercial center of Jefferson Park expanded to 50 buildings by 1855, town leaders felt the pressure to more efficiently organize their village in standard western ways.
 Formally platting out a street grid of parallel and perpendicular roads, they incorporated as the Town of Jefferson in 1872, according to the Electronic Encyclopedia of Chicago.

 That’s when the road system began to go awry.
-There was no thought to abandoning the old diagonal Indian trails that ran into the area because they were some of the most direct routes into the big city.
-But nobody was sure how to integrate them appropriately with the new straight thoroughfares that were being platted to run into the community or the rectangular blocks that were filling up the spaces inbetween.
+There was no thought to abandoning the old diagonal Indian trails that ran into the area because they were some of the most direct and dependable routes into the big city.
+But nobody was sure how to integrate them appropriately with the new straight thoroughfares that were being laid to run into the community or the rectangular blocks that were filling up the spaces in between.

-If the intersecting roads were starting to get a bit confusing leading into Jefferson’s town center, it was in Gladstone at its northern end that the problem had the potential to become critical, for that is where the old slanting roads were already splitting and merging at their most acute angles.
-It wasn’t a huge issue as long as the acreage was kept in large tracts of farmland.
-With the onion business thriving in the glacial lakebed soil (black topsoil over mucky clay that had supported the wild, garlicky onions native to the area), there was little thought anything would change.
+While the roads intersecting at various angles were creating a bit of confusion leading into Jefferson’s town center, it was in Gladstone to its north that the problem had the potential to become more critical where the old slanting roads had already been splitting and merging at their most acute angles.
+As long as the acreage on the outskirts of town was kept in tracts of farmland, it wasn’t a huge issue.
+With the onion business thriving in the glacial lakebed soil (black topsoil over mucky clay that had supported the wild, garlicky onions native to the area), there was little thought that the large plots would be good for any other application.
 After all, these same stinking onions, rendered “Chicagoua” by the French in a mispronunciation of the Native American word for them, was what had given Chicago its very name.
+And who would want to build homes or businesses in what was essentially glorified swampland?

-But things were changing by the 1880s when the City of Chicago, determined to grow into a metropolis, came knocking at the doors of northern and western towns then outside its limits.
-Officials had seen the population exploding in these areas seven, eight, nine, ten miles from the city center and wanted in.
+But things were changing by the 1880s when the City of Chicago, determined to grow into a metropolis, came knocking at the doors of northern and western towns then outside its borders.
+Officials had seen the population exploding in these areas seven, eight, nine, ten miles from the city center and hankered to possess them.
 Indeed, by 1884 the Town of Jefferson itself had boomed to 500 residents, mainly of Polish and German descent, according to the Electronic Encyclopedia of Chicago.
-Nearly a dozen streets to the north in the area known as Gladstone Park had been platted between N. Northwest Highway and N. Milwaukee as evidenced on the map seen earlier.
+By then, nearly a dozen streets to the north in the area known as Gladstone Park had been platted between N. Northwest Highway and N. Milwaukee as evidenced on the map seen earlier.
 And more new roads were needed.

 When Chicago dangled the prospect of better services for less money to independent municipalities struggling to provide water, electric, and sewer as well as run schools and maintain roads for increasing numbers of people, voters approved.
 In 1889 the Town of Jefferson along with many other villages let the city gobble them up in a grand annexation of 125 square miles and 225,000 people, as seen in the map below.
 Jefferson Park and the small section within it to the north that became Gladstone Park were swept up en masse.
 The die was cast.